 Strategic Business Support

-A high quality IT MSP should be capable of providing strategic business support.
+A high-quality IT MSP should be capable of providing strategic business support.
 The MSP should possess knowledge of your business in sufficient detail that will equip it to help you determine a successful business strategy and to formulate a strategic IT plan to support your company’s business goals and objectives.
 Absent a strategic approach to business and IT planning, the best your MSP can provide is components to address individual requirements.
-This will result in a disjointed system, likely contributing to your departments working in silos, performing redundant operations, etc. all of which degrades productivity and creates distraction from their primary job functions.
+This will result in a disjointed system, likely contributing to your departments working in silos, performing redundant operations, etc. all of which degrades productivity and creates a distraction from their primary job functions.